 On March 13,2020 at 12 PM, Deschutes County 911 received a call about a two-car accident or head-on crash on Alfalfa Market Road west of Dodds Road east of Bend.
 Several deputies and fire department paramedics went to the scene immediately.

 When they arrived, a Ford Escape was blocking the eastbound lane and a blue Dodge pickup truck was on the eastbound shoulder.
-Paramedics treated both drivers and passenger in both vehicles and took all three in ambulances to a local hospital with non-life-threatening injuries.
+Paramedics treated both drivers and passengers in both vehicles and took all three in ambulances to a local hospital with non-life-threatening injuries.

 2. Who Was Involved: